Kenton Keith

-Kenton Jermaine Keith (born July 14, 1980) is a former American football running back.
-He was signed by the Saskatchewan Roughriders of the Canadian Football League (CFL) in 2003 and then the Indianapolis Colts of the National Football League (NFL) in 2007.
-He played college football at New Mexico State.
+Kenton Jermaine Keith (born July 14, 1980) is an American former professional football player who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
+He was signed by the Saskatchewan Roughriders CFL in 2003 and then the Indianapolis Colts of the NFL in 2007.
+He played college football for the New Mexico State Aggies.

-Keith was also a member of the New York Jets of the (NFL), Hamilton Tiger-Cats of the (CFL) and Omaha Nighthawks of the United Football League (UFL).
+Keith was also a member of the New York Jets of the NFL, Hamilton Tiger-Cats of the CFL and Omaha Nighthawks of the United Football League (UFL).

-Early years
+Early life

 Keith played high school football at Omaha Benson High School, averaging better than 28 yards per carry as a junior and better than 18 yards per carry as a senior.

 Keith will be inducted into his high schools Hall of Fame soon for breaking the rushing title in only two years of playing.

 College career

 Kenton then attended New Mexico State University rushing for 2,134 yards over four seasons.